Chapter 23:

 Mutsuki blinked furiously.
 Improving on what?

-Akashi lounged nearby, pretending not to care, but his wolf ears twitched whenever Mutsuki moved closer.
+Akashi lounged nearby and pretended not to care.
+However, his wolf ears twitched whenever Mutsuki moved closer.

 ‘Akashi.
 Wolf nod.’